chrisgks/nlp-project/Readme.md

 # Entity Normalization Engine
 ## Usage (tested on Ubuntu 18.04.4 LTS)
+_note: feel free to skim-through this Readme first to get an overview, and then come back to "Usage" section_

 0.. make sure you have [miniconda](https://docs.conda.io/en/latest/miniconda.html),
 [anaconda](https://docs.anaconda.com/anaconda/install/linux/) or any other python virtual environment installed.